swarmstack/swarmstack/README.md

 - _To manually push ephemeral or batch metrics into Prometheus, see [Using Pushgateway.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20Pushgateway.md)_

+_ _For reference on what swarmstack configures when enabling LDAP, see [Using LDAP.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Using%20LDAP.md).
+Otherwise, you'll log into most of the tools as 'admin' and the ADMIN_PASSWORD you set before running the

 - _Some basic commands for working with swarmstack and Portworx storage are noted in [Notes.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Notes.md)_

 - _Open an issue.
 [How do I use this project?](https://github.com/swarmstack/swarmstack/issues/1)_